OpenRefine/OpenRefine/extensions/gdata/README.txt

-Google Refine extension for Google Spreadsheets by Tom Morris <tfmorris@gmail.com>
+OpenRefine extension for Google Spreadsheets by Tom Morris <tfmorris@gmail.com>

 This extension provides Refine with the ability to read Google spreadsheets